-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 70D better than the Olympus E-M10 III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.